Andrea-Graziano-Gitto/Infinite-Tower-Android-Game/README.md

-# Infinite-Tower-Android-Game
+# Infinite Tower Android Game

-If you want to play the game you can download it on Itch.io https://ggd3v.itch.io/infinitetower
+If you want to play the game, you can download it on [Itch.io](https://ggd3v.itch.io/infinitetower).